wesfly/bevy_fs/README.md

 Terrain data will be stored in the `terrain_cache` folder after the first fetch (the game window will be unresponsive while fetching).
 To change the coordinates or the resolution, change `terrain.coordinates` or `terrain.level_of_detail` in the settings.
 Note that the general maximum level of detail is 15, but in most regions 14 or even less.
 Here is an interactive map for different resolutions: https://mapterhorn.com/coverage/

+Note that high resolutions will result in high RAM usage, to mitigate this issue, turn down the maximum render distance in the settings.

 You can control the sun position using `HJKL`.

 ## Controls